June 2013 - Check out the StopShot Studio - a 12 channel computer controlled version of StopShot

 In this example we're going to use the "Auto-Distance" mode in StackShot.
 Since the DOF is 0.249mm, the "Distance per Step" variable in the controller is adjusted to 0.150 mm.
 It is desirable to have some overlap of in focus depth between photographs.
 Using the FWD and BACK buttons the position of the camera is adjusted to the initial starting point for the first picture in the stack.
 StackShot will travel in both directions so it can stack from the foreground to the background or visa versa.
 Pressing the Up/Down button sets the starting point for the stack.
 Then the position of the camera is adjusted to the final position of the stack.
 One more button press initiates the capturing process and the camera is moved by the distance entered (0.150 mm) with a picture taken at each step.
 After the rail takes a step there may be some unintended motion in the camera due to the setup.
 A configurable "settle" time may be adjusted to meet the specific needs of the shooting environment.
 What about exposure bracketing?
 StackShot can be configured to generate multiple shutter pulses (exposures) per step.
 This feature may also be useful for cameras that require a preliminary shutter press to activate mirror lock-up.
 A configurable delay between pulses allows additional fine-tuning.
 At the end of the process StackShot defaults to returning to the starting position.
 This lets you experiment with different camera and/or flash settings for subsequent runs.
 You might want to shoot a place holder shot of your hand between runs to act as a book-mark.

-The stack of images is collected.
+The stack of images has been created.
 Now what?

 Software.
 Now it is time to use the software of your choice to combine the images.
 There are several possibilities including Helicon Focus, Zerene Stacker, Photoshop, or Combine ZM.
 Both Helicon Soft and Zerene Stacker offer 30-day evaluation versions, they can be downloaded here: